Armour/upass-sfu/README.md

 # UPass-Script

-Python script to auto renew monthly UPass for SFU student
+This script helps students in SFU to renew their U-Pass every month.

-## Run
+## How To Run

-Create a simple `config.json` file that include your SFU username and password
+### 1. Create a simple `config.json` file that contains your SFU username and password.

-ifttt config is optional.
-If provided, it will trigger corresponding ifttt action on **request failed**.
+A sample `json` is provided as the following:

 ```json
 {